Dejan Savićević: 1990 World Cup qualifying

 The 1990 FIFA World Cup qualifying started in October 1988 with Savićević—who had in the meantime completed the big-time summer 1988 move to Red Star Belgrade and right away got sent to serve the mandatory army service—not being called up for the first match away at Scotland.

-Then, a month later—perhaps surprisingly knowing the coach's conservative nature—Osim brought on the JNA soldier Savićević (who was also coming off a great performance in Red Star's European Cup tie versus Milan) as a 69th-minute sub for Bora Cvetković right after France went ahead 1–2 a minute earlier on a goal by Franck Sauzée.
-The substitution paid off in a big way as French players had no answer for Savićević's fresh legs and midfield creativity.
-Dejan first initiated a Yugoslav offensive movement that ended with Sušić scoring the equalizer and then with two players guarding him provided a perfect cross from the left for Red Star teammate Stojković to score the winning goal in the 83rd minute as Yugoslavia recorded a big comeback 3–2 win at the JNA Stadium in Belgrade.
+Then, a month later—perhaps surprisingly knowing the coach's conservative nature—Osim brought on Savićević (who had recently had a great performance in Red Star's European Cup tie versus Milan) as a 69th-minute substitution for Bora Cvetković right after France went ahead 1–2 a minute earlier on a goal by Franck Sauzée.
+The substitution had a big effect, as French players had no way to counter Savićević's energy and midfield creativity.
+Savićević initiated a Yugoslav offensive movement that ended with Sušić scoring the equalizing goal, then while under pressure from two defenders provided a perfect cross from the left for Red Star teammate Stojković to score the winning goal in the 83rd minute as Yugoslavia recorвed a big comeback 3–2 win at the JNA Stadium in Belgrade.

 Savićević's great performance against France put him in Osim's good books, for the time being at least, as he got a chance to start the next qualifier at home versus Cyprus in December 1988.
 Dejan, still officially in his army service, returned the favour, scoring a hat-trick as Yugoslavia won 4–0 at Marakana.
 The following qualifier in late April 1989 was a crucial one away at France and Osim decided not to play Savićević, choosing instead to continue with his older regulars up front such as Zlatko Vujović, Sušić, and Baždarević as Yugoslavia eked out a hard-fought scoreless draw at the Parc des Princes.